scrapjs/hcv-color/readme.md

 ## Revision for 2020

 I found new use cases for HCG in 2020 years...
+I will also provide corrections and descriptions.

 ### Inverse your RGB color...